Hemit99123/stocksavvy-api/README.md

 # 🚀 StockSavvy API

-**Overview:** The StockSavvy API powers the backend of the StockSavvy web platform, developed with ReactJS and TypeScript using the ViteJS buildpack.
+**Overview:** The StockSavvy API powers the backend of the StockSavvy web platform, developed with NextJS (purely frontend)
 ## 💻 Technologies Used:

 ### - Drizzle ORM